jebeaudet/jfr-thread-pinning-spring-boot/README.md

 ./jfr-leak-diff-2024-07-03T11:06:47:- Tracing (reserved=16867KB +1274KB, committed=16867KB +1274KB)
 ```

 The triggering condition is the use of the library `snowflake-jdbc` which uses Apache Arrow under the hood.
-This library uses `ByteBuffer` [around here](https://github.com/apache/arrow/blob/main/java/memory/memory-core/src/main/java/org/apache/arrow/memory/util/MemoryUtil.java#L55) in a "non safe way" since it requires a `add-opens`.
+FWIW, this library uses `ByteBuffer` [around here](https://github.com/apache/arrow/blob/main/java/memory/memory-core/src/main/java/org/apache/arrow/memory/util/MemoryUtil.java#L55) in a "non safe way" since it requires a `add-opens`.
+It might or might not be related, it's hard for me to say.